 Pawlina Law can assist you with drafting and reviewing a partnership agreement.
 By assisting you with making informed business decisions and by having things done properly from the outset, we can save you time and money in the long run.
-We can advise you in a wide rage of services, including completing a partnership agreements.
+We can advise you in a wide range of services, including completing a partnership agreement.
 There are three types of partnerships in Ontario, a general partnership, a limited partnership, and a limited liability partnership.
 More information on resolving a partnership dispute can be found here.

 In a general partnership, all partners share the management of the business and each is personally liable for all the debts and obligations of the business.
 This means that each partner is responsible for the actions of his or her partners and must assume the consequences of the actions of the other partner(s).
 Without a partnership agreement, the following provisions are some of the Partnerships Act (Ontario) that should be considered in a partnership dispute:

 - Partners equally share in the capital and profits of the business and contribute equally towards the losses (Section 24(1))